-15. In considering the reasons for States to enact national space legislation, the Working Group noted that common grounds for national legislation were the need to fulfil obligations under treaties to which a State had become a party, the need to

-16. The Working Group noted that in some cases it was difficult to draw a precise line to distinguish governmental activities from non-governmental activities and that that could be a reason for States not to enact national space legislation despite their involvement in space activities that could entail international responsibility and international liability.
-The Working Group also noted, however, that some States saw a need to regulate space activities of a governmental or public character in order to establish a reliable and organized legal framework for national space activities.

-17. The Working Group also noted that several States did not regard themselves as space-faring nations and for that reason they had thus far not considered enacting national space legislation.
+- 15. In considering the reasons for States to enact national space legislation, the Working Group noted that common grounds for national legislation were the need to fulfil obligations under treaties to which a State had become a party, the need to achieve consistency and predictability in the conduct of space activities under the jurisdiction of the State and the need to provide a practical regulatory system for private sector involvement.
+The need for improved national coordination and the integration of a wider range of national activities had also provided incentives for regulatory frameworks at the national level. - 16.
+The Working Group noted that in some cases it was difficult to draw a precise line to distinguish governmental activities from non-governmental activities and that that could be a reason for States not to enact national space legislation, despite their involvement in space activities that could entail international responsibility and international liability.
+The Working Group also noted, however, that some States saw a need to regulate space activities of a governmental or public character in order to establish a reliable and organized legal framework for national space activities. - 17.
+The Working Group further noted that several States did not regard themselves as spacefaring nations and that for that reason they had thus far not considered enacting national space legislation.
 It was observed, however, that the increasing number of private actors carrying out space activities could lead to involvement by such States as well.
-Furthermore, States taking part in space activities of international organizations needed to take into account the international legal framework of space activities.
+Furthermore, States taking part in the space activities of international organizations needed to take into account the international legal framework of space activities.
 Even if it was up to each State to determine how to assume its international responsibility for national space activities, certain regulations at the national level could be in the interest of the State itself.